sujith27pes/SDS_Auto_Works/README.md

 ## Constraints

--The car can be lifted only when it is centered
+- The car can be lifted only when it is centered
--The car can be moved using WASD keys only after it is started -The car can be started only when the password '081003' is entered -The car can't be moved when it is raised
+- The car can be moved using WASD keys only after it is started
+- The car can be started only when the password '081003' is entered
+- The car can't be moved when it is raised

 ## Installation